 Within this Plan, the Bank provides a summary of the credit needs and market opportunities identified by the Bank for its district, which includes Delaware, Pennsylvania and West Virginia.
-The development of the 2019 plan considered a variety of information sources including the Bank's Strategic Plan and the 2014 Housing Needs Assessment.
+The development of the 2020 plan considered a variety of information sources including the Bank's Strategic Plan, 2014 Housing Needs Assessment, and the National Low Income Housing Coalition's Out of Reach report.

 The Bank continues to offer our "community dividend" to support affordable housing and community investments, which includes a suite of products and initiatives that provide members the resources needed to expand their lending and investing in affordable housing and community development.
-These community-related offerings are funded through the Bank's earnings either through a required annual contribution to the Affordable Housing Program (AHP) and the First Front Door (FFD) Program; or discretionary Bank contributions to programs such as Banking On Business (BOB), Blueprint Communities® and the newly launched Home4Good product.
+These community-related offerings are funded through the Bank's earnings either through a required annual contribution to the Affordable Housing Program (AHP) and the First Front Door (FFD) Program; or voluntary Bank contributions to products such as Banking On Business (BOB), Blueprint Communities[®] and Home4Good.
 The products and programs offered by the Bank are important to our membership and the communities they serve.

-In 2019, the Bank will continue efforts to assist our members and other stakeholders in the district to address the increasing challenges for affordable housing and community development.
+In 2020, the Bank will continue efforts to assist our members and other stakeholders in the district to address the increasing challenges for affordable housing and community development.